-Monash’s new Chancellery will be a ceremonial front door for the Clayton Campus: an emblematic building that communicates the University’s brand and identity for the 21st Century.
+Monash’s new Chancellery is a ceremonial front door for the Clayton Campus: an emblematic building that communicates the University’s brand and identity for the 21st Century.

 Traditionally, university chancelleries have been workplaces for principal administrators.
-Monash’s also contains offices for the chancellor and vice chancellor and their staff.
+Monash’s also contains offices for the vice chancellor and senior executives and their staff.

-The new Chancellery will be a place for senior decision makers to meet distinguished visitors, industry partners and prospective staff.
+The new Chancellery is a place for senior decision makers to meet distinguished visitors, industry partners and prospective staff.

 ARM and our joint venture partners at Geyer felt that a chancellery in 21st Century Melbourne should also be a portal between the university and the surrounding community.

-Architecturally, it must make a considered first impression.
+Architecturally, it needed to make a considered first impression.

 The rectangular building has a glass façade wrapped in a shading screen, or brise soleil, that controls direct sunlight onto the glass.

 This comes from the tradition of mid-20th Century corporate headquarters, which tended to have glass external walls shaded by elaborated lattices or grids.
-We are contemporising the idea using digital design techniques and new materials.
+We have contemporised the idea using digital design techniques and new materials.